Skip to main content

 Three things to sort out now.

 • Choose your providers.
-You pick your own from the OAP Provider List.
+You pick your own qualified providers.
+The OAP Provider List is one place to look, but it is voluntary, so qualified providers may not appear on it.
 Not sure what to look for?
 Read the provider guide

 • Know the expense rules.
 Report expenses before your next payment.
 Keep receipts for 7 years.
 Core Clinical guide